- What is essential hypertension?

 Diagnosing essential hypertension

 Essential hypertension is diagnosed by taking blood pressure measurements using a blood pressure monitor, which is also called a sphygmomanometer or an aneroid device.
 These tests are routinely carried out as part of a normal medical examination.
 Stress, anger, physical exercise and other factors can temporarily raise a person’s blood pressure, meaning a diagnosis of essential hypertension can only be made when results are consistently high.
-To identify this, a doctor may ask people to measure their own blood pressure daily, at home or at a pharmacy.
+Multiple readings, including readings taken outside of the hospital or doctor’s office, should be taken.
+To do this, a doctor may ask people to measure their own blood pressure daily, at home or at a pharmacy.

 Blood pressure readings are expressed as two numbers, for example: 120/80.
 The first number is systolic pressure, which shows the amount of force being exerted on the artery walls as the heart pumps.
 The second number is diastolic pressure, which shows the amount of force being exerted on the artery walls between beats of the heart.